-So when the question came up around attending another 4D scan with Pip (who I a now going to call Kipper going forward as this is Monkey’s new name for him) the only thing I wanted to be sure of was going to the right place.
-There are often deals on Wowcher and Group On which offer amazing discounts and if you are not tied on time or day when you can go then they are definitely worth a consideration.
-However we had been going to a little clinic since I was just 8 weeks pregnant for the odd private scan here and there because of my high risk nature and I knew I wanted to to go back.
-I didn’t want to run the risk of coming out deflated again – although we do know the gender this time round.
+So when the question came up around attending another 4D scan with Pip.
+Who I a now going to call Kipper going forward as this is Monkey’s new name for him.
+The only thing I wanted to be sure of was going to the right place.
+There are often deals on Wowcher and Group On which offer amazing discounts.
+If you are not tied on time or day when you can go then they are definitely worth a consideration.
+However we had been going to a little clinic since I was just 8 weeks pregnant for the odd private scan here.
+Mainly because of the fact I was high risk and I knew I wanted to to go back.
+I didn’t want to run the risk of coming out deflated again.
+Although we do know the gender this time round.

 Depending on when you go they will have recommendations around the best time to have the scan done.
 Its a balance between baby being developed and big enough and being too big.
 I was aiming for 30 weeks like Monkey but unfortunately the lady doing it came down with flu, not something wanted to risk catching.
 So we actually ended up having the scan at 32+4.
 Normally 32 is the upper limit before things get a little cosy in there!
 However we did get lucky.
 Although we had a lot of photos with the cord in the way of his face we got one or two good ones.

 For some reason Kipper seems to have developed a love for his cord playing with it.
 Our sonographer who is also a midwife.
 Suggested he many like things on his face to calm him down once he’s out.
 One trick worth trying with a muslin I guess.
 A couple of times it did look like he was grabbing it.
 But I am not 100% after all they are not meant to have any sort of dexterity until 8-12 weeks.